Schade looks like an aging ’70s porn star in the COC production 😀

 The usual thoughts on arias, recits etc. I’ll put this behind a cut because at this point I think it’s mostly of interest to me.
 Let’s look at it again when the DVD comes out next year.
 I’m curious how it’s going to feel from a few months’ distance.
 Read the rest of this entry

 Just a reminder, in case you haven’t had enough Tito this month: tonight the Glyndebourne team will be live at the Proms at 19:00 GMT for a last round of Tito.
 If you can’t make it tonight, you’ll find the concert archived by the BBC for a while (a month, I think).

 ps: since I’m gif happy now (thanks for the relentless push, t 😉 ), I also added the Parto shake to the big WTF Medley post.
 You know you want to see it.

-Spending a couple of hours on a flight with an impressive number of rambunctious children under 10 offers a good opportunity to sit through this unecessary bloated production.
+Spending a couple of hours on a flight with an impressive number of rambunctious children under 10 offers a good opportunity to sit through this unnecessary bloated production.
 At several moments I wanted to skip the extraneous music but faced with the joy of the child next to me playing with the tray I went back to Sellars et all 😉

 Well, hohum.
 Quite the letdown.
 It’s got enough visual chutzpah to give an initial impression of thought out but there doesn’t seem to be any coherence at all due to the lack of strong relationships.
 The drama is pushed back behind the chutzpah and the endless choir action.
 I would under no circumstances show this to a Tito novice.
-But I think Tito veterans should see it for many reasons, none of which, sadly, having to do with the story of Tito itself – except in the general Tito context.
+But I think Tito veterans should see it for many reasons, none of which, sadly, have to do with the story of Tito – except in the general Tito context.
 It’s unusual but it’s not illuminating, unless you really wanted to know more about the MusicAeterna choir.

 Let me start with what I liked: